 By Rabbi Jennifer Weiner

-Rabbi Jennifer Weiner lives in Northern Virginia.
-Thanks to the combination of airplanes and Zoom, she serves as interim rabbi of Temple Emanu-El in Honolulu, Hawaii.
-Weiner is also the former interim rabbi of Har Sinai-Oheb Shalom Congregation.
+Rabbi Jennifer Weiner lives in Northern Virginia and is interim rabbi of Temple Emanu-El in Honolulu, Hawaii.